 Fans have been asking for another adventure with the time-traveling, death-defying, hard-rocking duo of William “Bill” S. Preston Esq. and “Ted” Theodore Logan — as played by Alex Winter and Keanu Reeves, respectively — ever since 1991’s Bill & Ted’s Bogus Journey.
-More than 25 years later, that film might finally find its way to the screen, as momentum now appears to favor a third installment of the franchise, likely titled Bill & Ted Face the Music.
+More than 25 years later, that film will finally find its way to the screen, officially titled Bill & Ted Face the Music.

 Here’s everything we know about Bill and Ted Face the Music so far.

 Two months after the title was officially confirmed for Bill and Ted Face the Music and the project seemed like it was gaining momentum, the long-awaited sequel appears to have hit a pretty significant speed bump.
 Speaking to Yahoo Entertainment, Reeves indicated the film’s future is in doubt due to issues with financing and rights, among other tricky elements.

 “I don’t know if [Bill and Ted Face the Music] is a reality,” he said.
 “We’ve been trying for a long time to get that film made, and it still has its challenges. … Part of it is business stuff — financing, rights, deals.
 Nothing creatively.”